 If you require any special assessment procedure concessions due to disability, or for any other reasons, please contact Christie-anne van Wyngaardt at firstname.lastname@example.org to make special arrangements to accommodate you.

-The Practice Exam for The Regulation and Ethics of the S.A.
-Financial Markets module and the Introduction to Financial Markets module is intended to enhance learning and provide candidates a formative assessment tool whereby their progress can be gauged reliably and at the same time provide a learning aid to improve their knowledge and understanding of the learning material.
-It is NOT intended to coach those who do not have adequate knowledge and understanding of the learning material through the summative assessment (real exam).
+The practice exams for The Regulation and Ethics of the SA Financial Markets and the Introduction to Financial Markets modules are intended to enhance learning and provide candidates a formative assessment tool whereby their progress can be gauged reliably and at the same time provide a learning aid to improve their knowledge and understanding of the learning material.
+It is NOT intended to coach learners who do not have adequate knowledge and understanding of the learning material through the summative assessment (real exam).
 SAIFM disapproves of such practices especially in the case of a licensing exam such as the RPE.

-The cost of the Practice Exam is R1028.00 (Inc. VAT) effective 1 August 2017 and can be purchased online with a credit card at www.virtualexamcentre.co.za, or via EFT.
+The cost of the practice exam is R1547-00 (Inc. VAT), effective 1 August 2023, and can be purchased online with a credit card at www.virtualexamcentre.co.za, or via EFT (see Enrolment and Payment).

 The Directives of the JSE provide for exemptions for the Registered Persons Exam modules in accordance with the following qualifications (exempt modules indicated by a tick)